-The fourth line shows the current states of the two hardware enables.
-If interrupts are enabled, an I will be displayed.
-If Hold requests are enabled, an H will be displayed.
-Note that both of these are always disabled in Quit mode, regardless of what is displayed.
+The fourth line shows the current state of the three hardware enables.
+If maskable interrupts are enabled, an I will be displayed.
+If non-maskable interrupts are enabled, an N will be displayed.
+If bus requests are enabled, a B will be displayed.
+Note that all three of these are always disabled in Quit mode, regardless of what is displayed.
+If Quit mode refresh bursts are being generated, an R will also be displayed.
 If start-up Autorun is enabled, an A will also be displayed.
-Finally, if the 8080 is currently executing instructions at full speed (a Go command has been issued) the word Running will be displayed.
+Finally, if the Z80 is currently executing instructions at full speed (a Go command has been issued) the word RUNNING will be displayed.